Unannounced school intruder audits to begin in Texas

 “We’re going to be checking to see if we can gain unsecured unauthorized access to a campus,” Kathy Martinez-Prather, director of the Texas School Safety Center, said.
 “And while that seems like such a small piece to the puzzle, it’s a very significant piece, because we know that locked doors create time barriers, and time barriers save lives.”

-Martinez-Prather said while campuses will be selected at random, they will tell local law enforcement and a district’s superintendent that they will be showing up within the month.
-The center just simply won’t reveal which campus will be inspected, or what day.
+Martinez-Prather said while campuses will be selected at random, they will tell local law enforcement and a district’s superintendent they will be showing up within the month.
+The center just simply won’t reveal which campus will be inspected or what day.

 “We are not going to be simulating an intrusion of any kind, we are not going to have individuals dressed as threat actors carrying weapons, trying to forcefully enter a campus, these individuals are going to be trained, plain-clothed, and at any point in time, if they’re confronted by a school personnel will self identify,” Martinez-Prather said.